CBIIT/R-cometsAnalytics/Tutorial/docs/02-stepbystep.md

 ### VarMap
-<span class='textintro'>The _VarMap_ sheet contains the coding scheme for the covariates in your analysis, and maps the cohort variable names to the COMETS internal variable names.
+<span class='textintro'>The __*VarMap*__ sheet contains the coding scheme for the covariates in your analysis, and maps the cohort variable names to the COMETS internal variable names.
 For projects in COMETS, which represent multi-cohort efforts coordinated by a central PI, this scheme will be completed by the PI and sent to you as part of their example data input files.
 There is no need to modify.
-<br>Example: The cohort variable “bmi” would be mapped to the COMETS internal variable “bmi_grp” and must be coded as “0” for BMI<18.5, “1” for BMI 18.5 to <25, “2” for BMI 25 to <30, “3” for BMI 30.0+, and “4” for missing as defined in the column “VARDEFINITION”. </span>
+<br>Example: The cohort variable __bmi__ would be mapped to the COMETS internal variable __bmi_grp__ and must be coded as “0” for BMI<18.5, “1” for BMI 18.5 to <25, “2” for BMI 25 to <30, “3” for BMI 30.0+, and “4” for missing as defined in the column __VARDEFINITION__. </span>

 <div class="marginnote">
 <span class='texta'>**a.
 VarMap**</span> is a sheet in the input file that gives the original cohort variable names and the COMETS internal variable names.